-This study was supported by the National Science Foundation under grant OPP-9321547 and NOAA's Climate Monitoring and Diagnostics Laboratory.
+This study was supported by the National Science Foundation under grant OPP-9321547 and NOAA's Global Monitoring Division.

 It is well known that the polar regions play a critical role in the global energy balance by acting as a "cold sink", maintaining the north-south temperature gradients that drive Earth's oceanic and atmospheric circulations.
 Few long-term measurements of Arctic surface radiation balance components have been made, however, because of the region's remoteness and adverse conditions.
 Radiation measurements have been made at NOAA's Barrow Observatory (BRW) since June 1974.
 Analyses of these data provide an insight into the Arctic energy budget because perturbations in climate detected at BRW may reflect changes that may have occurred elsewhere in the high northern latitudes.
 Also, direct observations of surface radiative properties are necessary to provide "ground truth" for validating remotely sensed data, and to improve parameterizations used in climate models.
 The higher time resolution of surface data available from BRW enable important analyses that will lead to a better physical understanding of the unique climate feedback mechanisms that occur in polar regions.

 Radiation and meteorological observations continue to be made at BRW in an effort to establish a long-term, comprehensive data set.
 Continuous monitoring will provide opportunities to detect climate change in this region of the Arctic.